 How to Write a Comic Book: A Beginner's Guide

 Rachel Gluckstern is a Reedsy editor who has worked for over ten years within the Batman Group.
 In this post, she gives her top tips for how to write a comic book, graphic novel, sequential artwork — whatever you like to call it.

 Comic books remain a mystery to the general public.
 Let’s face it.
 Understanding the relationship between the words and pictures, and how the art elevates the story, isn’t a code immediately cracked for a writer new to the medium.

-Writing a comic book for the first time can be hugely intimidating, knowing that at heart, it’s a visual product.
+Writing a comics for the first time can be hugely intimidating, knowing that at heart, it’s a visual product.
 But like anything else, it all starts with the manuscript.
 And whether you’re writing a bombastic, superhero blockbuster or a deeply personal, intimate memoir, there are technical details you’ll find handy to remember as you tackle this task.

 Are you ready to get started, true believer?
 Here are 7 foolproof tips to get you started on your comic book.

 1. Don't worry about drawing

 Whew!
 Let’s just get that out of the way.
-You don’t need to draw or even know how to draw in order to write a comic book.
+You don’t need to draw or even know how to draw in order to write a comic.
 Although being able to think visually is definitely a plus, what always matters most are the characters, what they do, and why they do it.
 Just like any other good piece of writing.

 2. Learn to collaborate